hashicorp/consul/website/source/api/health.html.md

   part of the URL as a query parameter.

 - `tag` `(string: "")` - Specifies the tag to filter the list.
-This is specifies as part of the URL as a query parameter.
+This is specified as part of the URL as a query parameter.
+Can be used multiple times for additional filtering, returning only the results that include all of the tag values provided.

 - `node-meta` `(string: "")` - Specifies a desired node metadata key/value pair
   of the form `key:value`.
 This parameter can be specified multiple times, and